mouaammou/orders-assignment/README.md

 php seedOrders.php 10
 ```

-Add your serviceAccount JSON from Firebase.
+Add your serviceAccount JSON from You're Firebase.
 This will insert 10 random orders into Firebase with status "new".